Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 ## Notes
 - You are allowed to modify or delete all the provided code.
+Add as many classes and tables as you need.
 Do not limit yourself to the existing classes and methods.
 - You are NOT allowed to change the contents of the `Resources` folder located on the Server side.
 - Note that the Client side of the program cannot access the database directly and must connect to the Server to ask for data.
 - If you decide to use JSON strings in your program, you may find the `gson` package to be useful for serializing a Java object to JSON.